Kryha/zk-states/README.md

 ## Configuring your project

-ZkStates leverages SnarkyJS to enable proof generation in the browser. to enable SnarkyJS for the web, we must set the COOP and COEP headers.
+ZkStates leverages o1js to enable proof generation in the browser. to enable o1js for the web, we must set the COOP and COEP headers.
 When using a Vite project we also need to install a plugin to enable topLevelAwait for the web worker.

 ### Next.js